 Syntax element Meaning

 BLK FORM FILE Syntax initiator for an STL file as workpiece blank

-Path of the STL file
+File or QS Path of the STL file

 TARGET STL file as finished part

 Optional syntax element

-Path of the STL file
+File or QS Path of the STL file

+Fixed or variable path

-■ In the Simulation workspace you can export the current view of the workpiece as an STL file.
-This function allows you to create missing 3D models, for example semifinished parts if there are several machining steps.
+In the Simulation workspace you can export the current workpiece view as an STL file.
+This function allows you to create missing 3D models, for example semi-finished parts if there are several machining steps.

-Further information: "Exporting a simulated workpiece as STL file", Page 698
+Further information: "Exporting a simulated workpiece as STL file", Page 710

-If you have integrated a workpiece blank and a finished part, you can compare the models in the simulation and easily identify any residual material.
+After integrating a workpiece blank and a finished part, you can compare the models in the simulation and easily identify residual material.

-Further information: "Model comparison", Page 703
+Further information: "Model comparison", Page 716